vdaas/vald/docs/user-guides/capacity-plannig.md

 **Index Manager**

-If saveIndex is frequent, backup data per unit time will increase, which consumes bandwidth.
+If the `saveIndex` is executed frequently, the backup data per unit time will increase, which consumes bandwidth.

 Similarly, as the saveIndex concurrency increases, the backup data per unit time increases.